vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

 }
 ```

-Each of the lines of the raw string contains some spaces at left as indentation so the code is nicely formatted - 4 spaces indentation because it is inside a class and another 4 because it is inside the main method.
+Each of the lines of the raw string contains some spaces at left as indentation, so the code is nicely formatted - 4 spaces indentation because it is inside a class and another 4 because it is inside the main method.
 If you run it, you will see this:

 ```
 This is my string